markusrt/EpiScanGIS/README.md

 EpiScanGIS and its implementation has been published in the International Journal of Health Geographics.
 Please download the paper under the following link: http://www.ij-healthgeographics.com/content/7/1/33

 > Reinhardt M, Elias J, Albert J, Frosch M, Harmsen D, Vogel U.
 > EpiScanGIS: an online geographic surveillance system for meningococcal disease.
 > Int J Health Geogr.
 > 2008 Jul 1;7:33.
 > PubMed PMID: 18593474; PubMed Central PMCID: PMC2483700

 SaTScan analysis based on meningococcal finetypes has been published by Elias et al. Please download the paper under the following link: http://www.cdc.gov/ncidod/EID/vol12no11/06-0682.htm

 > Elias J, Harmsen D, Claus H, Hellenbrand W, Frosch M, Vogel U.
 > Spatiotemporal analysis of invasive meningococcal disease, Germany.
 > Emerg Infect Dis.
 > 2006 Nov;12(11):1689-95.
 > PubMed PMID: 17283618.

+## Development

+### Mapfile syntax checking

+With every MapServer major release there is ususally a change in syntax for `.map` files.
+[MapServer Studio](https://app.mapserverstudio.net/) is a helpful tool to detect issues.

+Just put in your `.map` file or `.inc` snippet, e.g., a layer, and click format to validate.